 The purpose for studying actual cases and topics is to draw lessons to apply to current public policy challenges such as the social justice movement and the impacts of the coronavirus pandemic.
-With the engagement of the instructor, each student will identify a policy challenge requiring state legislation to address.
-The student will investigate the issue during the mini, working towards the development of recommendations for how to win approval of the legislation.
-Each student will be required to submit a "policy and political strategy memo" as a final assignment.
+With the guidance and approval of the instructor, each student will identify a policy challenge requiring state legislation to address.
+The student will investigate the issue during the mini, working towards the development of recommendations for how to win or prevent approval of the legislation.
+Each student will be required to submit their "policy and political strategy memo" as a final assignment.
 The memo will be due one week after the final class.